 # connect to biomart

-server = BiomartServer("http://www.biomart.org/biomart")
+server = BiomartServer("https://www.biomart.org/biomart")

 uniprot = server.datasets['uniprot']